 From Power to Empower: Looking at Data Centres through the Renewable Energy Lens

-It’s International Data Centre Day, and these hubs of information continue expanding as more of us rely on them.
-Data centres are energy-hungry and if unchecked, they will continue to consume even more energy as the demand for data increases.
+It’s International Data Centre Day and these hubs of information continue to bulge as more of us rely on them.
+Data centres are energy-gluttons and if unchecked, they will continue to consume even more energy as the demand for data increases.
 Today we are looking more closely at where things have been and where they are headed.
 Data centre electricity consumption accounted for 3% of the total electricity consumed worldwide in 2022 (3.4% in the UK) and is predicted to rise to a whopping 8% by 2030.

-On average, data centres spend 70% of their OPEX on electricity.
+On average 70% of data centre OPEX is spent on electricity.
 As a result, data centre operators and owners are under pressure to develop new energy-efficient cooling and IT systems to cut back on energy use.
 Electricity also comes with emissions issues if the sources are fossil fuel-based.
-With strict sustainability and net-zero targets, data centres must track their electricity use.
-Moreover, they also need to know how they source their electricity.
+With increasingly strict sustainability and net-zero targets, data centres need to track their electricity consumption as well as how their electricity supply is sourced.

-Keepit, a market leader in cloud data protection and management, announced last week that all of its data centres in the Americas and EMEA now use power entirely from renewable energy.
+Keepit, a market leader in cloud data protection and management, announced last week that all of its data centres in the Americas and EMEA are now powered entirely by renewable energy.
 The energy used to power the data centres comes from sources covered by regional renewable energy guarantee programs.
-Similarly, Google, has started powering its data centres in Chile, Finland and Denmark with mostly renewable energy.
+Similarly, Google, has started to power its data centres in Chile, Finland and Denmark with mostly renewable energy.
 In addition to this, Google also installed battery systems as backup power for its data centre in Belgium in 2022, whilst supporting the Belgian grid.

-In another move to address ever-increasing pressure from legislators, customers and investors, data centres are leveraging Power Purchase Agreements (PPAs) to buy electricity from renewable sources.
+In another move to address ever-increasing pressure from legislators, customers and investors, data centres have also massively leveraged Power Purchase Agreements (PPAs) to purchase electricity from renewable sources.
 According to a report by the International Energy Agency, Data Centres and IT companies accounted for more than 50% of all corporate renewable PPAs in 2021 – opening up new business opportunities for energy providers.

 Some data centres go above and beyond decarbonising their own operations by reusing the heat generated by processors for external applications.
 Deep Green, a pioneering startup, uses energy generated by its data centre to power its digital boiler technology to heat a nearby public swimming pool in Exmouth, Devon, UK.